 (b) Upon completion of the Improvements, including all landscape requirements, off-site utilities and streets, and any incomplete construction work as described in the Escrow Agreement for Incomplete Construction, Borrower shall furnish to Lender and HUD satisfactory evidence that all work requiring inspection by the Property Jurisdiction has been duly inspected and approved by such authorities and by the rating or inspection organization, bureau, association or office having jurisdiction; and that all requisite certificates of occupancy and other approvals to own and operate the Project have been issued.
 The balance due Borrower hereunder shall be payable at such time after completion as HUD authorizes the release of the final advance.
 However, Lender may withhold final payment until after the expiration of any period that mechanics and materialmen may have for filing liens.

 (c) Except as otherwise provided by Program Obligations, Borrower agrees to deposit with Lender cash in the amount of $ ____________________, an amount that has been deemed by HUD to be sufficient, when added to the proceeds of the Loan, to assure completion of the Project and to pay the initial service charge, carrying charges, and legal and organizational expenses incident to the construction of the Project (“Project Completion Funds”).
-Borrower agrees that Project Completion Funds shall be advanced by Lender as set forth in the disbursement agreement dated _________________, 20_____, approved by Lender and HUD and attached hereto as Exhibit C.
+Borrower agrees that Project Completion Funds shall be advanced by Lender as set forth in the disbursement agreement dated _________________, 20_____, approved by Lender and HUD and attached hereto as Exhibit C. Borrower further agrees that Project Completion Funds shall be advanced prior to Loan Proceeds, except as otherwise permitted by Program Obligations and reflected in the disbursement agreement.

 (d) Borrower covenants that it shall hold in trust each advance hereunder for application to the items for which such advance was requested and approved.